Coronavirus (COVID-19) information

 The Global Down Syndrome Foundation

-The Global Down Syndrome Foundation have provided some information about Coronavirus and risk for people with Down syndrome.
+The Global Down Syndrome Foundation website has information about Coronavirus and risk for people with Down syndrome.

-Some of the terminology refers to US Agencies (CDC and NIH) but the general information is helpful.
+Please note that this information refers to US Agencies and resources, but the general information is helpful.

-You can download the Global Down Syndrome Foundation Info Sheet here.
+The Global Down Syndrome Foundation Info Sheet has the following information:

 1. Are all people with Down syndrome “High Risk”?